End to End Testing Guide for 2025 - Best Practices

 💡

-However, it’s important to maintain a balance as per the pyramid strategy – a broad base of unit tests, fewer integration tests, and the minimal but critical end-to-end tests.
+However, it’s important to maintain a balance as per the pyramid strategy – a broad base of unit tests, fewer integration tests, and minimal but critical end-to-end tests.

-3 Types of End to End Tests
+3 Types of End-to-End Tests

 As you may already guess, there can be several end-to-end (e2e) testing methods depending on your product type and the chosen testing strategy.
 Let’s dive into them all one by one: